mathworks-ref-arch/matlab-production-server-on-aws/README.md

 | S3 Bucket                                                                  | NA                  | S3 storage bucket created during the creation of the stack where logs for the reference architecture are stored.                                                                                                                                                                                                  |
 | Virtual Private Cluster (VPC)                                              | 1                   | Enables resources to communicate with each other.                                           |

+# FAQ
+## What versions of MATLAB Runtime are supported?

+* R2015b
+* R2016a
+* R2016b
+* R2017a
+* R2017b
+* R2018a

+## Why do requests to the server fail with errors such as “untrusted certificate” or “security exception”?

+These errors result from either CORS not being enabled on the server or due to the fact that the server endpoint uses a self-signed certificate.

+If you are making an AJAX request to the server, make sure that CORS is enabled in the server configuration.
+You can enable CORS by editing the property `--cors-allowed-origins` in the config file.
+For more information, see [Edit the Server Configuration](/doc/cloudConsoleDoc.md#edit-the-server-configuration).

+Also, some HTTP libraries and Javascript AJAX calls will reject a request originating from a server that uses a self-signed certificate.
+You may need to manually override the default security behavior of the client application.
+Or you can add a new
+HTTP/HTTPS endpoint to the application gateway.
+For more information, see [Create a Listener](/doc/cloudConsoleDoc.md#create-a-listener).

 # Enhancement Request
 Provide suggestions for additional features or capabilities using the following link: https://www.mathworks.com/cloud/enhancement-request.html